 Easing Symptoms of PTSD: Nightmares, Panic, and General Anxiety

-PTSD (Post Traumatic Stress Disorder) is a common ailment that is often misdiagnosed.
+Posttraumatic stress disorder (PTSD) is a common ailment that is often misdiagnosed.
 That's because the symptoms of PTSD are similar to many other mental health disorders listed in the DSM manual.
-These include but are not limited to ADHD, Bipolar Disorder, Anxiety Disorders, Adjustment Disorders, Depressive Disorders, Borderline Personality Disorder, OCD, and Oppositional Defiant Disorder.
+These include but are not limited to ADHD, bipolar disorder, anxiety disorders, adjustment disorders, depressive disorders, and oppositional defiant disorder.
 Surprised?

 What is Trauma?